Cloud Automation: What It Is, Use Cases and Benefits

 The companies most committed to digital innovation—Amazon, Netflix, Facebook—all use the public cloud.

-However, the building of sophisticated automation and the overall management of the these systems across separate teams and functions is something we often find lacking, even in sophisticated enterprise environments.
+Yet, the building of sophisticated cloud automation and the overall management of these systems across separate teams and functions is something we often find lacking, even in sophisticated enterprise environments.

 What Is Cloud Automation?

 Cloud automation is the use of automated tools and processes to execute workflows in a cloud environment that would otherwise have to be performed manually by your engineers, like configuring servers or setting up a network.

 It enables you to take advantage of cloud resources efficiently and to avoid the security pitfalls that arise in contexts where teams rely too heavily on manual, error-prone workflows.